rbur004/GoogleAuthenticator/README.md

 ## INSTALL:

-	* Mac OS X GauthMenu.app application is in the repository.
+	* Mac OS X GauthMenu.app application is in the repository, and is the only bit I now use.

 Older, and not needed with GauthMenu.app
 	*          Scan QRCode.app is also in the repository.